facebook/ThreatExchange/hasher-matcher-actioner/docs/docs/installation/cognito.md

 $ cp terraform.tfvars.example terraform.tfvars
 ```

-Open `terraform.tfvars` in an editor and set the value of `organization` to a short string that denotes the organization you work for.
+Open `terraform.tfvars` in an editor and set the value of `organization` to a short string that denotes your organization.
 It may use the name of the organization, or it may not.
 It is used as a part of the name for s3 buckets which are expected to be globally unique.
 Use a short, all-smallcase string without any hyphens or underscores.

 ### Create a shared pool